 About Our Club

-The club has many volunteer lifeguards who patrol at Bantham on the summer Sundays alongside the RNLI.
-We have a close professional relationship with our local RNLI services.
-On Sundays, the principal Club day, we conduct training to develop our senior, youth and nipper members, and also have some fun.
-Whilst the focus of activities during the summer months is on the beach, the club also has Wednesday evening training sessions at Kingsbridge swimming pool.
+On Spring and Summer Sundays, the principal Club day, and Thursday evenings, we conduct training to develop our senior, youth and nipper members, and also have some fun.
+In the winter months the club also has Wednesday evening training sessions at Kingsbridge swimming pool.
 This is to develop members swimming abilities, strength and techniques.
-Please view our Calendar to see pool availability and starting dates for the summer.

-The Club’s operational activities are led by the Club Captain David Payne, whilst the training of the Seniors, Youth and Nippers is managed by other committee members and volunteer parents.
+The Club’s operational activities are led by the Club Captain Richard Thomson who oversees the training Seniors, Youth and Nippers and it supported by other committee members and volunteer parents.

 Our Club relies heavily on willing and enthusiastic volunteers.
 We need parents, club members and members of our local community to come together and help to train and support our members.
 Support can range from coming down to the Bantham club house and making a cup of tea for our coaches, to even becoming a coach yourself.
 Please view our Supporters page to found out how you might become involved.